Be SunSmart Everywhere

 - It’s important to know the best SPF for your skin-type

-- Always apply sunscreen 20 minutes before you go outside and re-apply at least every two to three hours
+- Always apply sunscreen 20 minutes before you go outside and re-apply at least every two hours, after towel drying, perspiring or swimming.

 3. Wear Protective Clothing